 - Cross-cutting priority and training themes aligned to the MRC Foundations for Excellence and Priority Skills Needs and the training opportunities of our Associate Partners (data science cross cutting priority theme, in vivo biology; interdisciplinarity and translation/innovation cross-cutting training themes).

-- The strategic aim to support collaboration across the partner institutions: as the
+- The strategic aim to support collaboration across the partner institutions: as the norm, PhD projects are expected to involve collaboration in supervision and/or specialist training.

-specialist training. - Evidence to support awareness of the importance of equality, diversity and
+- Evidence to support awareness of the importance of equality, diversity and inclusion across the supervisory team including a significant contribution from early career researchers if relevant (e.g. lead supervisor).

-early career researchers if relevant (e.g. lead supervisor). - In preparing for project proposals, supervisors may want to refer to the following:
+- In preparing for project proposals, supervisors may want to refer to the following:

 IMPORTANT NOTE: Projects will be automatically rejected by the panel if they do not satisfy the criteria relating to the feasibility of project resourcing arrangements, equality, diversity, and inclusion awareness and quality of the research environment, including PhD completions across the supervisory team in the last 10 years.